 We started from providers that stream live sport reliably, then ordered them on what a fight card needs — led by NordVPN:

 - Speed.
 The headline factor for live HD.
-NordVPN was fastest in our 2026 tests (9.7/10); the rest of the top five are close but not quite there.
+NordVPN was fastest in our 2026 tests (9.7/10); the rest of the shortlist are close but not quite there.

 - Devices and the telly.
-Fight night belongs on the big screen, so we favour proper Fire TV, Android TV and Apple TV apps.
-Surfshark’s unlimited devices cover the whole watch-party on one plan.
+Fight night belongs on the big screen, so we favour proper Fire TV, Android TV and Apple TV apps — and providers you can install on a router to cover the whole watch-party at once.

 Our top picks for the UFC